Nuclear pasta

 In astrophysics and nuclear physics, nuclear pasta is a theoretical type of degenerate matter that is postulated to exist within the crusts of neutron stars.
 If it exists, nuclear pasta would be the strongest material in the universe.
-Between the surface of a neutron star and the quark–gluon plasma at the core, at matter densities of 1014 g/cm3, nuclear attraction and Coulomb repulsion forces are of similar magnitude.
+Between the surface of a neutron star and the quark–gluon plasma at the core, at matter densities of 1014 g/cm3, nuclear attraction and Coulomb repulsion forces are of comparable magnitude.
 The competition between the forces leads to the formation of a variety of complex structures assembled from neutrons and protons.
 Astrophysicists call these types of structures nuclear pasta because the geometry of the structures resembles various types of pasta.

 Formation

 Neutron stars form as remnants of massive stars after a supernova event.
 Unlike their progenitor star, neutron stars do not consist of a gaseous plasma.
 Rather, the intense gravitational attraction of the compact mass overcomes the electron degeneracy pressure and causes electron capture to occur within the star.
 The result is a compact ball of nearly pure neutron matter with sparse protons and electrons interspersed, filling a space several thousand times smaller than the progenitor star.

 At the surface, the pressure is low enough that conventional nuclei, such as helium and iron, can exist independently of one another and are not crushed together due to the mutual Coulomb repulsion of their nuclei.
-At the core, the pressure is so great that this Coulomb repulsion cannot support individual nuclei, and some form of ultradense matter, such as the theorized quark–gluon plasma, should exist.
+At the core, the pressure is so great that this Coulomb repulsion cannot support individual nuclei, and some form of ultra-dense matter, such as the theorized quark–gluon plasma, should exist.

 The presence of a small population of protons is essential to the formation of nuclear pasta.
 The nuclear attraction between protons and neutrons is greater than the nuclear attraction of two protons or two neutrons.
 Similar to how neutrons act to stabilize heavy nuclei of conventional atoms against the electric repulsion of the protons, the protons act to stabilize the pasta phases.
-The competition between the electric repulsion of the protons, the attractive force between nuclei, and the pressure at different depths in the star lead to the formation of nuclear pasta.
+The competition between the electric repulsion of the protons, the attractive force between nuclei, and the pressure at different depths in the star leads to the formation of nuclear pasta.